jo2267/Double-bilayer-CrI3-simulation/README.md

 3. $K_0$ = 0.09: exchange anisotropy (meV)
 4. $K_1$ = 0: single-ion anisotropy (meV)

 Other parameters can be modified in the source code.
 Note: fitting_harmonics = 3 is recommended to avoid overfitting for Fig. 3 data.
-With fitting_harmonics > 3, the fitting results crutially depend on the initial condition for the least square fitting of MINPACK (i.e., scipy curve_fit).
+With fitting_harmonics > 3, the fitting results critically depend on the initial condition for the least square fitting of MINPACK (i.e., scipy curve_fit).

 ### Energy minimization